 The Tsaobis Baboon Project is a long-term study of a desert baboon population in Namibia.

-Our work is carried out in collaboration with Tsaobis Nature Park and in affiliation with the Desert Research Foundation of Namibia.
+Our work is carried out in collaboration with Tsaobis Nature Park and in affiliation with the Gobabeb Research and Training Centre.

 Research permission in Namibia is kindly provided by the Ministry of Lands and Resettlement and the Ministry of Environment and Tourism.
 In the UK, the Tsaobis Baboon Project is based at the Institute of Zoology, the research arm of ZSL.

-Our research is undertaken with collaborators in various institutions, including the departments of Zoology and Biological Anthropology at the University of Cambridge, Anthropology at University College London, the Institute for Evolutionary Science at the University of Montpellier, Biology at Imperial College London, the Centre for Research in Evolutionary Anthropology at Roehampton University London, and the Fenner School of Environment and Society at the Australian National University.
+Our research is undertaken with collaborators in various institutions, including the departments of Zoology and Biological Anthropology at the University of Cambridge, the department of Zoology at the University of Oxford, the Institute for Integrative Biology at the University of Liverpool, the Institute for Evolutionary Science at the University of Montpellier, the Centre for Research in Evolutionary Anthropology at Roehampton University London, and the Fenner School of Environment and Society at the Australian National University.

 The aim of the Tsaobis Baboon Project is to carry out fundamental research in behavioural ecology and population ecology using desert baboons as a model system.
 Our work also has a strong conservation science theme with its interest in the effects of complex social structure on population dynamics and extinction.

 The Tsaobis Baboon Project is based in Tsaobis Leopard Park on the edge of the Namib desert in central Namibia.
 The Tsaobis baboon population is comprised of several troops of chacma baboons Papio ursinus.
 The first study of this baboon population began in 1990, and there has been continuous study of the population since 2000.